A Scalable Multi-Task Model for Virtual Sensors: A scalable multi-task model for virtual sensors

 \subsection{Base architecture}

 Based on the competitive results in \citet{das2024timesfm}, we use a causal decoder-only transformer as the base architecture for our model $\mathbf{f}_{\boldsymbol{\theta}}$.
 We tokenize our input time series $z_i \in \mathcal{Z}$ individually.
 To this end, we first normalize each series to have zero mean and unit standard deviation and extract non-overlapping patches of length $p$ in a second step \citep{nie2023patchtst}.
 Subsequently, we embed each patch into the token dimension $d$ using a multi-layer perceptron $\mathbb{R}^{p}\rightarrow \mathbb{R}^{d}$ \citep{das2024timesfm}.
 Finally, our tokenizer $\mathbf{g}$ concatenates all tokens into a single token sequence $\mathbf{x}\in\mathbb{R}^{s \times d}$ with time-based ordering as in \cref{fig:architecture}.
-We follow a similar approach when de-embedding predicted tokens back to time series representations.
+We adopt a similar approach for de-embedding predicted tokens into time‑series representations.